cslogan-red/weather_react/README.md

 Check out a working demo at: [Demo](https://weather-app-38c57.firebaseapp.com/)

+Responsive and scalable for any device, it's also been optimized to be used as a Home Screen Web App on Android devices.

 It utilizes the free [National Weather Service API](https://www.weather.gov/documentation/services-web-api), along with the Google Geocoding API (obfuscated via the API layer) for weather results (in the United States) based on any entered location.
 That said, it's properly isolated so that the weather or geocoding providers could be easily swapped out for anything capable of filling the model the front end expects.

 Feel free to clone, fork, or do whatever!